decisionrubric/decisionrubric/posts/uncertainties-of-sustainability-innovation.md

+---
-Where are the uncertainties of sustainability innovation?
+title: "Where are the uncertainties of sustainability innovation?"
+collection: posts
+permalink: /posts/uncertainties-of-sustainability-innovation
+summary: "Where's the uncertainty in making a sustainability solution work?
+Where is the uncertainty that an innovation process might address?"
+date: 2022-12-20
+---

 Where's the uncertainty in making a sustainability solution work?
 Where is the uncertainty that an innovation process might address?

 ## Sustainability Frameworks